Guide to Kranji Marshes

 Mention Kranji Marshes and a mental image of a desolate wasteland filled with mushy soil will probably root itself in your mind.
 Yet, when I finally made the trip down myself, what awaited was life in the swaying reeds and chirping birds.

 Occupying over 56 hectares of land, Kranji Marshes is the largest freshwater marshland in Singapore.
-But don’t expect a vast expanse of greenery to greet you, as the area open to general public spans only 8 hectares.
+But don’t expect a vast expanse of greenery to greet you, as the area open to the general public spans only 8 hectares.

 Nevertheless, with its wide array of flora and fauna, Kranji Marshes is a haven for avid bird-watchers and nature-lovers!

-Kranji Marshes - Important Things To Know
+Kranji Marshes – Important things to know

 Unlike other nature reserves, Kranji Marshes is not an extensive trail.
 The place is divided into two sections – the area open to public, and the core conservation area accessible only via guided walks.

 Essentially, the experience for most would be a walk of slightly more than 1 km, before reaching the main area called the Marsh Station, where you can then observe the wildlife in action.
 Bird-lovers and nature fanatics will find the visit enriching, while even the most urban of city-folk will appreciate being away from glass and concrete for an hour or two.